 The Search tab provides two options to search the raw logs: Basic Search or Advanced Search.
 The search result is displayed in the lower half of the page and the final search result can be saved as a report (in PDF or CSV format) and can also be scheduled to be generated at predefined intervals and be automatically mailed to a set of configured users.

-Use ‘Basic’ search if you are interested in manually constructing the search query.
+You can use Basic search if you are interested in manually constructing the search query.
 Here you can use phrase search, Boolean search, grouped search, and wild-card search to build your search query.
-Use ‘Advanced’ search to interactively build complex search queries easily with field value pairs and relational operators.
-The fields can be grouped with boolean operators.
+You can use Advanced search to interactively build complex search queries easily with field value pairs and relational operators.
 New fields can be extracted from the search result and regular expression (regex) patterns can be constructed to easily identify, parse and index these fields in new logs received by EventLog Analyzer.

 The Correlation engine analyzes logs collected from different parts of the network and generates alerts for suspicious patterns of events.
 The dashboard, by default, displays the report on Recent Incidents.
 You can create and modify correlation rules by clicking on the Manage Rules tab present in the dashboard.